Central Limit Theorems for Moving Average Random Fields with Non-Random and Random Sampling On Lattices

 \section{Main results}

 In this section, we formulate our main results.
-Our sampling grid will always be $\bZ^d$, but observe that every result can be in some sense extended to the sampling set $\Delta A\bZ^d=\{\Delta Av: v\in\bZ^d\}$, where $A$ is an orthogonal $d\times d$-matrix and $\Delta>0$.
+Our sampling grid will always be $\bZ^d$, but observe that every result can be extended to the sampling set $\Delta A\bZ^d=\{\Delta Av: v\in\bZ^d\}$, where $A$ is an orthogonal $d\times d$-matrix and $\Delta>0$, because the L\'{e}vy basis is invariant (in distribution) under orthogonal transformations and any scale transformation can be applied to the L\'{e}vy basis instead to the lattice by transporting the scaling parameter to the triplet $(a,\gamma,\nu)$.
 Our sampling sets $\Gamma_n$ will then be subsets of $\bZ^d$.
 The process under consideration is given by $X_t=\int\limits_{\bR^d}f(t-s)dL(s)$, where $f:\bR^d\to \bR$ is integrable with respect to the L\'{e}vy basis $L$.
 By homogeneity of the L\'{e}vy basis, it is easy to see that $(X_t)_{t\in \bR^d}$ is a strictly stationary random field, meaning that its finite dimensional distributions are shift invariant.\\ The proof of Theorem \ref{marc} and Theorem \ref{extra} are in Section \ref{sectionproof1} and the proofs of Theorem \ref{sophie3} and Theorem \ref{extra1} in Section \ref{sectionproof2}.